CN2924/-Customer_-Retention_-Analysis--Power-BI/README.md

 ![welcome_page](Welcome.JPG)

 ## Background
 Customers in the telecom industry are hard-earned, and like the Retention Manager from our telecom Client, no brand wants to lose them.
-A few weeks after presenting the [Call Center Trends](https://github.com/Analyst-Joan/Call-center-Trends) dashboard to the management, the Retention Manager from the telecom reached out directly to Analyst-Joan.
-He was impressed by the work and asked for a dashboard about customer retention.

-Additionally, the telecom Retention Manager scheduled a meeting with the engagement partner at PwC to better understand the data.
-Some points covered in the meeting include:
+Additionally, Some points covered include:
 1. The need for proactive steps in customer retention - The retention department is here to get customers back in case of termination.
 Currently, they get in touch after they have terminated the contract, but this is reactionary, and it will be better to know in advance who is at risk.
 2. Prior Analysis carried out in Excel always resulted in a dead-end.
 3. The need for more In-depth analysis of the telecom’s customers, via self-explanatory, clear visuals for presentation to the management team.
-The retention manager also provided more context to the required dashboard through the email shown below

 ![](RetentionMgr_Input.JPG)

-## About the Data
+  **About the Data**
-The dataset is a Microsoft Excel file that contains one table, consisting of **7,043 rows and 23 columns** of **PhoneNow Telecoms** customer information, which includes, customer Demographics, Account Information, and Service Subscriptions.
+Dataset is a Microsoft Excel file that contains one table, consisting of **7,043 rows and 23 columns** of **PhoneNow Telecoms** customer information, which includes, customer Demographics, Account Information, and Service Subscriptions.
 The data was gotten from [Forage]( https://cdn.theforage.com/vinternships/companyassets/4sLyCPgmsy8DA6Dh3/02%20Churn-Dataset.xlsx).

-## Client’s Need
+# Client’s Need:
 A Power BI dashboard that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset, Insights (findings) and recommendations (suggestions as to what needs to be changed).

-## Target Audience
+# Target Audience:
 -	Janet, The Retention Manager at PhoneNow Telecoms.
 -	The Engagement Partner at PwC
 -	Management Team at PhoneNow

-## Skills/Concepts applied
+# Skills/Concepts applied:
 -	Defining KPIs
 -	Cleaning/Validation in Power Query
 -	Power BI DAX Concepts: Calculated Measures